cindent

 Similar to the tip above, use dta

-to delete to the ‘a’,
+to delete to the ‘a’, then d;

 to repeat in forward direction.